telekom-mms/ansible-collection-icinga-director/docs/icinga_notification_template.rst

   object_name (True, str, None)
     Name of the notification template.

-  imports (optional, list, None)
-    Importable templates, add as many as you want.
-Required when state is :literal:`present`.

-    Please note that order matters when importing properties from multiple templates - last one wins.

-    Required if :emphasis:`state` is :literal:`present`.

   notification_interval (optional, str, None)
     The notification interval (in seconds).
 This interval is used for active notifications.